jeffaco/duplicacy-util/README.md

 #### Notifications
 `Duplicacy-util` supports notifying you when backups succeed, fail and start.
 Unless you're planning to only be running `dupliacy-util` interactively, it's strongly recommended to configure notifications.
-By default `dupliacy-util` notifies you on success and failure which is equal to the following example configuration:
+For now only email notifications are supported, but more notification channels are on it's way.
+The following config snippet shows how to subscribe to specific
+notifications:
 ```
 notifications:
   onSuccess: ['email']
   onFailure: ['email']
   onStart: []
 ```
-The above config has support for multipe notification channels, but currently only email notifications are supported.
-To following section describes how to setup email notifications.

 ##### Email notifications